AdobeDocs/campaign-classic.en/help/web/using/use-cases--web-forms.md

    In Adobe Campaign, the user profile is updated:

-    * they are no longer denylisted,
+    * they are no longer on denylist,
     * they are subscribed to the information service.

       ![](assets/s_ncs_admin_survey_double-opt-in_sample_9.png)